 - certain types of moles and their excessive number

-The most well-known proven cause of skin cancer is ultraviolet (UV) radiation in the sun’s rays and commercial sunscreens (quartz lamps).
+The most well-known proven cause of skin cancer is ultraviolet radiation (UV) in the sun’s rays and commercial tanning lamps (quartz lamps).
 It should be noted that both UVA and UVB contribute to the development of skin cancer.
-The best way to prevent this is to protect yourself from the sun.
+The best way of prevention is protection from the sun.

 HOW TO RECOGNIZE A SUSPICIOUS LESION?

 The most common warning sign of possible skin cancer is a new change that does not heal.

 Cancer can manifest as a small, smooth, shiny, pale, or protruding lump.
 It can also occur as a reddish change.
 Occasionally there is a small spot of bleeding or scab.
 It can also appear as a formation at the level of the skin – reddish, rough, rough stain, dry consistency.

 There is also the so-called actinic keratosis, a change that looks like a rough, reddish, or brownish spot of various sizes that sometimes results in cancer.
 Characteristic of actinic keratosis is that it occurs in places exposed to the sun, but also elsewhere on the skin.

 TYPES OF SKIN CANCER

 There are basically three types of skin cancer:

 - Basal cell carcinoma (BCC), approximately 70-75% of cases.
 It usually spreads aggressively only locally, around the site of origin and grows very slowly